andoneve/laurawadden.github.io/public/pages/tor-hidden-services-for-beginners.md

 ### Setup a local server

 We are going to use nginx because it's simple and lightweight.
+You can use any kind of server that you want.
 Warning!
 This part might get frustrating, but if you stick through it, you are 90% of the way there.

 First, install nginx with homebrew: